jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 You can unroll loops to create multiple independent operations rather than a single collection of operations.
 The UNROLL pragma transforms loops by creating multiple copies of the loop body in the RTL design, which allows some or all loop iterations to occur in parallel.
 [Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-unroll)

 The UNROLL pragma allows the loop to be fully or partially unrolled.
-Fully unrolling the loop creates a copy of the loop body in the RTL for each loop iteration, so the entire loop can be run concurrently.
+Fully unrolling the loop creates a copy of the loop body in the RTL for each loop iteration so that the entire loop can be run concurrently.
 Partially unrolling a loop lets you specify a factor N, to create N copies of the loop body and reduce the loop iterations accordingly.

 The following example fully unrolls ```loop_1``` in function ```test```.
 Place the pragma in the body of ```loop_1``` as shown.
 **test_2.cpp**